cintiadr/blog/content/post/secrets.md

 ## Coming back to earth

-But this is real world.
+But this is the real world.

 The utopia gives us the general direction, but implementing all those requirements to every single secret would be extremely expensive.
-While we all should value security, it would mean nothing if it means causing the business to bankrupt.
+While we all should value security, it would mean nothing if it means causing the business to go bankrupt.
 As anyone using the security engineer hat knows, we have to evaluate the assets, risks and the threat model to analyse the trade offs on each individual case.
 The password to JIRA database doesn't necessarily need to be treated the same as passwords to the PCI-compliant production database.

 Spoiler alert: you will never reach utopia.
 No single tool will ever give you everything.
 Some tools will help with some requirements, some tools will help with other requirements; you'll need to write quite a lot of glue code and, in some cases, you might have to change the applications themselves.